 I found a home in Ameripolitan Music.
 It’s a genre where I feel inspired to create the kind of music I hear swirling around in my head and coming out of my speakers.
 There are so many opinions about genres and what ‘real country’ music is.
-I’m guilty of arguing about this moot definition with great passion to a very unattractive degree! (depending on who you ask) But the more I play and write, the more I don’t really care what it’s called or what deems anything ‘real country’ or not.
+I’m guilty of arguing about this moot definition with great passion to a very unattractive degree (depending on who you ask).
+But the more I play and write, the more I don’t really care what it’s called or what deems anything ‘real country’ or not.
 I just want the music to feel right in my gut, in my heart, and in your ears.
 From the artists, the venues, and the followers, it’s far more that just an awards show.
+Welcome to year six of the Ameripolitan Music Awards!

 Here’s an excerpt from the Ameripolitan website: